adroge/lexer/README.md

 # Lexer

-This is a lexer in Go I use as a starting point for other projects.
+This is a reusable lexer.

 To install: